microsoft/DeepSpeed/docs/_tutorials/onebit-adam.md

   }
 }
 ```
-Notice that for BERT-base training (sequence length 128), the suggested freeze_step is 16000.
+The above file is for BERT-large but for BERT-base training (sequence length 128), the suggested freeze_step will need to be changed to 16000.
 For the rest of the pre-training using sequence 512, we suggest to use a freeze_step of 1500.

 ### 3.3 Performance Results for BERT Pre-training